cloudfoundry-community/git-multibranch-resource/README.md

   fetched.
 If not specified, or if `all` is explicitly specified, all submodules are fetched.

+* `disable_git_lfs`: _Optional._ Disable Git LFS, skipping an attempt to convert pointers of files tracked into their corresponding objects when checked out into a working copy.

 ### `out`: Push to a repository.